msantos/verx/README.md

 ## TESTING EVERYTHING WORKS

-To quickly test everything works, you can try running `bin/verx`, an escript that provides a simple command line interface to the verx library.
+To quickly test everything works, try running `bin/verx`, an escript that provides a simple command line interface to the verx library.

 You'll have to set up the ERL\_LIBS environment variable first, e.g., if verx is checked out in ~/src: